Gecko-FOSS/basis/README.md

 - `node >=5.0`

 ## Generator
-Run `guh new [project-name]` (like GNU) to generate a new guh-enabled project.
+Run `guh new` (like GNU) to generate a new guh-enabled project.
 A wizard will guide you through your setup.

 ## Upgrading
 guh is intended to be possible to upgrade in existing projects.
 Simply insert a new semver-compatible version from `node_modules/@build`; existing configurations will continue to function across minor and revision upgrades.